Power supplies

 MSE, a generic Switch Mode PSU with fixed 13.8V DC output, and able to provide 25A.
 The box said that it was intended for trade fair stands where they are used to supply, for example, several car radios.

-I have a RIDEN RD6012W even though i ordered the version without WIFI. it can supply 0-60V DC, 0-12A Power supply it means 720W, the 18A version can, with USB and WIFI.
-It is also available in a 6A (360W) and 18A (1080W) versions.
+I have a RIDEN RD6012W even though I ordered the version without WiFi.
+It can supply 0-60V DC, 0-12A.
+That means 720W.
+The 18A version comes with USB and WiFi.
+It is also available in 6A (360W) and 18A (1080W) versions.

 RD6012